-IALPG is also pursuing a class action against Boeing with our partners at Chicago firm PMJ PLLC in the United States District Court for the Northern District of Illinois on behalf of more than 5,000 Boeing 737 MAX pilots from 16 airlines worldwide who were financially and socially aggrieved by the issues which led to the grounding of the MAX in March 2019 after the second of two fatal crashes of the MAX (see 1:19-cv-05008 Pilot X v.
+IALPG is also pursuing a class action against Boeing with our partners at Chicago firm PMJ PLLC in the United States District Court for the Northern District of Illinois on behalf of more than 7,000 Boeing 737 MAX pilots from 13 airlines worldwide, and the remaining global class of MAX pilots, who were financially and socially aggrieved by the issues which led to the grounding of the MAX in March 2019 after the second of two fatal crashes of the MAX (see 1:19-cv-05008 Pilot X v.
 The Boeing Company, In re: Boeing 737 MAX Pilots Litigation).

 For information about compensation or your rights following air crashes contact us at firstname.lastname@example.org or +61 7 3040 1099.